 Measurements permanently stamped into handles

-The U-Taste 18/8 Stainless Steel Measuring Spoons are equally great as the first set for new cooks or a complete set for cooks who often cut recipes in half (resulting in a lot of small ingredient quantities).
-Accomplished cooks will love the precision of the smaller measures that aren’t usually included in basic sets, like the 1/2 tablespoon.
-These spoons are made from sturdy stainless steel so they’re dishwasher safe, and they come on a ring so you can hang them or keep them together in a drawer.
-This set includes nine spoons that measure 1/16 teaspoon, 1/8 teaspoon, 1/4 teaspoon, 1/3 teaspoon, 1/2 teaspoon, 3/4 teaspoon, 1 teaspoon, 1/2 tablespoon, and 1 tablespoon.
+The U-Taste 18/8 Stainless Steel Measuring Spoons are equally great as a first set for new cooks or a complete set for cooks who often cut recipes in half (resulting in a lot of small ingredient quantities).
+Accomplished cooks will love the precision of the smaller measures that aren't usually included in basic sets, like the 1/2 tablespoon.
+In all, it includes nine spoons that measure 1/16 teaspoon, 1/8 teaspoon, 1/4 teaspoon, 1/3 teaspoon, 1/2 teaspoon, 3/4 teaspoon, 1 teaspoon, 1/2 tablespoon, and 1 tablespoon.
 While the collection is quite extensive, our tester found they didn't take up much room in her drawer organizer since the full set nests inside one another and is held together by a detachable ring, which also allows hanging storage.